 Now that we have all the building blocks of notes, rhythms, and chords out of the way, we can start to analyze music and the rules of putting pitch combinations together.

 The way individual voices of a composition move from chord to chord is called voice leading.
-Back in the 17th and 18th-century, when writing music was becoming normalized, rules of voice leading came about to guide composers on how to create auditorily-pleasing compositions.
+Back in the 17th and 18th-century, when writing music was becoming normalized, rules of voice leading came about to guide composers on how to create aesthetically-pleasing compositions.
 This era is considered the Common Practice Period (CPP), and describes the years roughly between 1650 (Baroque Period) to 1900 (Romantic Period).

 In this subunit, we are focusing on the relationship between the soprano and the bass lines of a typical four-part harmony.
-This is a chorale in four-part harmonies, composed by Johann Sebastian Bach.

 Number 6: "Christus der ist mein Leben"